IAHLT/UD_Hebrew-IAHLTKnesset/README.md

 https://www.iahlt.org
 ```

-A Universal Dependencies treebank for contemporary Hebrew covering Knesset
+A Universal Dependencies treebank with named entities for contemporary Hebrew
-protocols.
-It is released under CC-BY-4.0, see COPYING for details.
+covering Knesset protocols.
+It is released under CC-BY-4.0, see COPYING for
+details.

 ## Data set

-The Universal Dependencies (UD) Hebrew-IAHLT treebank is a work in
+The Universal Dependencies (UD) Hebrew-IAHLTKnesset treebank is a work in
 progress.
-The dataset consists of 2619 annotations of 2619 sentences
+The dataset consists of 2619 annotations of 2619 sentences (with a
-(with a total of 45538 tokens annotated, 4382 unique lemmas) for
+total of 45538 tokens annotated, 4382 unique lemmas) for dependency syntax,
-dependency syntax, part-of-speech, lemmatization and morphological
+part-of-speech, lemmatization and morphological analysis.
+The texts were
-analysis.
-The texts were sampled from Knesset protocols.
+sampled from Knesset protocols.

 Note that although the `sentnumber` values are not necessarily consecutive, the
 sentences are in fact sorted according to the original order.